rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 ### Emits

-We also want to get an event when a button is actually clicked.
+We also want to get an event when the button is actually clicked.
 We therefore define emits using the `defineEmits` compiler macro.
 Whenever the button is clicked, we call the `click` event, passing the actual click event payload.

 ```diff
 // MagicButton.vue